What is the difference between a Gaming PC and A Video Editing PC?

-Typically 1080P is fine for a lot of gamers but Quad-HD is a sweet spot with a high refresh rate of 120 Hz or 144 Hz.
+Typically a 1080P gaming monitor is fine for a lot of gamers but Quad-HD is a sweet spot with a high refresh rate of 120 Hz or 144 Hz.

 For 4K gaming, you will need to shell out a lot of money on a high refresh rate monitor and a very beefy graphics card.

 Best Monitor for Video Editing PC – Key Requirements

 For editing a video, you need a wider screen to see your edits and several tiny elements on your timeline.

 There are a lot of people who use either Dual monitor setup for editing and there are some like me who prefer a large 4K monitor for edits.